 We are faced with financial decisions every day, large or small.
-It is unfortunate when we make mistakes that could potentially set us back years.
-But hey, we’re all human, which is why we are writing this weeks blog post on the 5 biggest financial planning mistakes you can make.
+It is unfortunate when we make financial planning mistakes that could potentially set us back years.
+But hey, we’re all human!
+That is why we are writing this weeks blog post on the 5 biggest financial planning mistakes you can make.

 Having unrealistic goals

-When we start saving and planning out our finances we usually have an end goal, or multiple goals in mind.
-These may include; buying a house, savings for our children’s education, saving for retirement, or saving for a new vehicle, to name a few.
-In order to stay motivated we have to set attainable and measurable goals.
+When we start saving and financial planning, we usually have an end goal or multiple goals in mind.
+These may include; buying a house, savings for our children’s education, saving for retirement, or saving for a new vehicle.
+In order to stay motivated, we have to set attainable and measurable goals.

-Good financial goals must have a monetary amount and a timeline (i.e., I want to save $100,000 in 5 years, to buy a house).
+Good financial planning goals must have a monetary amount and a timeline (i.e., I want to save $100,000 in 5 years, to buy a house).
 Specifying a dollar value makes a goal like this measurable.
-However, if you only make $30,000 a year, your goal to save $100,000 in 5 years time may not be attainable.
+However, if you only make $30,000 a year, a goal to save $100,000 in 5 years is not probable.

 Setting goals that are too lofty is a big reason people get discouraged and give up.
-Even if you have a long term goal (i.e., retire with $1 million, at age 65) it is best to set additional short term goals to help get you there.
-These short term goals can be used as check-ins and can bolster your sense of accomplishment.
+Even with long term goals (i.e., save $1 million, at age 65) it is best to set additional short term goals.
+These short term goals should be used as check-ins and can bolster your sense of accomplishment.

 Not Contributing Enough

 The only way to meet the goals that you have set is to start saving.
 The earlier you start doing that the better.
 But are you contributing enough?

 Our suggestion is for everyone to max out their allowable TFSA contribution room each year (currently that is $6,000).
 But if your goal is to save $1 million for retirement, will that be enough saving to achieve that?

 That is why it’s important to consult a financial planner.
 They will be able to calculate and tell you how much you need to contribute, and where you should be contributing, in order to achieve your goals.
 Maybe you should also be maxing out your RRSP to take advantage of the tax benefit?